gvwilson/thirdbit/src/fiction/in-heck/index.md

 Gumption protested.
-"But Miz Nabbles was by for tea yesterday, and she and my ma and pa were all sayin' we don't really know much about them.
+"But Miz Nabbles was by for tea yesterday, and she and my ma and pa were all sayin' we don't really know much about 'em.
 I like havin' 'em here,"
 he added hastily,
 anticipating Maddy's outrage.